mkdocstrings/griffe/docs/downstream-projects.md

 ## rafe

-[rafe](https://pypi.org/project/rafe/) is a tool for inspecting python environments and building packages (irrespective of language) in a reproducible manner.
+[rafe](https://pypi.org/project/rafe/) is a tool for inspecting Python environments and building packages (irrespective of language) in a reproducible manner.
 It wraps Griffe to provide a CLI command to check for API breaking changes.

 ## Yapper